yluoc/2dTo3dModel/train_with_huggingface/README.md

 - **Code comments**: Detailed inline documentation
 - **Training logs**: Real-time feedback during training

-## Support

-For issues or questions:
-1. Check the troubleshooting section above
-2. Review training logs for error details
-3. Verify your environment setup
-4. Test with smaller datasets first

----

 **Note**: This integration is designed to work alongside your existing training pipeline.
 It provides access to professional-grade datasets while maintaining compatibility with your current codebase.